BlackRock advances in pursuit of ETFs with non-daily disclosure

-NEW YORK (Reuters) - BlackRock Inc, the largest U.S. provider of exchange-traded funds, has moved a step further toward launching a new breed of ETFs that would be allowed to keep holdings under wraps for months, instead of the daily disclosure now required.
+NEW YORK, May 19 (Reuters) - BlackRock Inc, the largest U.S. provider of exchange-traded funds, has moved a step further in its pursuit of launching a new breed of ETFs that would be allowed to keep their specific holdings under wraps for months at a time, instead of the daily disclosure that is currently required.

-A filing late on Friday from BATS Global Markets, which seeks approval from the U.S. Securities and Exchange Commission to list and trade shares of some funds, is tied to a trust that BlackRock plans to use to launch these so-called “non-transparent” active ETFs.
+A filing late on Friday from BATS Global Markets, seeking approval from the U.S. Securities and Exchange Commission to be able to list and trade shares of some funds, is tied to a trust that BlackRock plans to use to launch these so-called “non-transparent” active ETFs.

 The funds in the BATS filing include 13 potential BlackRock iShares non-transparent active ETFs, mainly large and mid-cap equity funds.
 Such funds, if approved, would be allowed to report their holdings on a quarterly basis, putting them on par with traditional mutual funds.